About Me

 My main career was as a journalist working both locally and nationally.
 The training to become qualified for that career and reveal stepping stones to greater things had one set of features that I have carried forward all the way through – curiosity, discretion, endless research and attention to detail.

 Along the way, I also became a tour manager, leading groups around the British Isles and across Europe, mainly through Italy.
 During that time, I gained a love of art, history, cuisine and life as seen through the eyes of others.
 I came to admire the registered qualified guides who did the in-depth local tours of the places we visited.
 I quickly realised I was thirsting for more, and research back in London soon led me to the Blue Badge course, a natural follow-on from tour managing as one profession very much complements the other.
-When I was a journalist, the view from my editorial window was beautiful, but static.
+When I was a journalist, the view from my editorial window was beautiful but static.
 Now it’s an ever-changing moving feast.
 Come and take a peek yourself!

 How Others See Me